epoplavskis/pyit600/README.md

 These switch devices have been tested:
 * SPE600
-* RS600 (when operating as a single/double switch)
+* RS600

 These switch devices have not been tested, but may work:
 * SR600
 * SP600

+These cover devices have been tested:
+* RS600

 ### Contributing